yogeshwaran01/instagramy/README.md

 >>> user.user_data # More data about user as dict
 ```

 If you get the data of the user onetime, instagramy store the data as cache file for avoid the error. you can get the data from cache also.
-Don't Provide the sessionid.
+Don't provide the sessionid.

 ```python
 >>> from instagramy import InstagramUser